The 5th grade skiing trip at Hidden Valley is a great time for kids to learn to ski and I think that it is important.

 The kids with more experience got to go on the ski lift to the top.

-to go on the mountains.
-At the 5th grade ski trip when you go down the
+Don’t worry the other kids went through and had to pass ski school to be able to go on the mountains.
+At the 5th grade ski trip when you go down the hill for the first time wow.

 It is amazing and the wind in your face feels good.